bmn/vlc-playlist-streamlink/README.md

 * livestreamersrv passes the video on to VLC and it starts playing :)

 ### Automated Installation
-**Windows**: Run `install-windows.bat`
+**Windows**: Right click `install-windows.bat` and run as administrator.
+We are currently unable to install livestreamersrv in native Windows, so the installer will offer instructions to add a scheduled task to run it.

-Windows is currently unable to install livestreamersrv as a service, so we add a scheduled task instead.
 [Cygwin](https://www.cygwin.com/) (see instructions below) is recommended for Windows installations if you are happy to run it.

 **Cygwin**: Run `install-cygwin.sh` from the terminal.
 Ensure beforehand that the files are in a location you're happy to leave them.
 Some steps will ask for elevated privileges if you are not running Cygwin as administrator.